 Volatility – Why Does it Matter?

-These leveraged ETFs seek a return that is +300% or -300% of the return of their benchmark index for a single day.
-The funds should not be expected to provide three times or negative three times the return of the benchmark’s cumulative return for periods greater than one day.
+These leveraged and inverse ETFs seek a return, before fees and expenses, that is 300% or -300% of the return of their benchmark for a single day.
+The Funds should not be expected to provide 300% or -300%, as applicable, of the benchmark’s performance for a period greater than one trading day.

-In pursuit of their daily investment objectives, leveraged ETFs must rebalance their assets to exposure ratio on a daily basis.
-This means that their returns over time are the product of a series of daily returns, and not the ETF’s beta multiplied by the cumulative return of the index for periods greater than a day.
+Due to their daily investment objectives, leveraged and inverse ETFs must rebalance their assets to their stated exposure ratio on a daily basis.
+This means that their returns over time are the product of a series of daily returns, and not the ETF’s beta multiplied by the cumulative return of the benchmark for periods greater than a day.

 The Bottom Line

 Daily rebalancing ETFs are not meant to be held unmonitored for long periods.
-If you intend to hold leveraged ETFs for periods greater than one day, you must always watch them closely.
+If you intend to hold leveraged and inverse ETFs for periods greater than one day, you must always watch them closely.

-- During highly volatile periods for an ETF’s benchmark index, you will need to adjust your positions frequently to maintain constant exposure levels.
+- During highly volatile periods for an ETF’s benchmark, you will need to adjust your positions frequently to maintain constant exposure levels.

-- During periods of lower volatility for the benchmark index, you should continue to monitor, but position adjustments will likely be needed less frequently.
+- During periods of lower volatility for the benchmark, you should continue to monitor, but position adjustments will likely be needed less frequently.

-- If you don’t have the resources, time or inclination to constantly monitor and manage your positions, leveraged ETFs are not for you.
+If you don’t have the resources, time or inclination to constantly monitor and manage your positions, leveraged and inverse ETFs are not for you.

-These ETFs are not suitable for all investors and should be utilized only by sophisticated investors who understand leverage risk, the consequence of seeking daily leveraged investment results and intend to actively monitor and manage their investments.
+Leveraged and Inverse ETFs are not suitable for all investors and should be utilized only by sophisticated investors who understand leverage risk, the consequence of seeking daily leveraged or inverse investment results and intend to actively monitor and manage their investments.

-An investor should carefully consider a Fund’s investment objective, risks, charges, and expenses before investing.
-A Fund’s prospectus and summary prospectus contain this and other information about the Direxion Shares.
-To obtain a Fund’s prospectus and summary prospectus call 866-301-9214 or visit our website at www.direxion.com.
-A Fund’s prospectus and summary prospectus should be read carefully before investing.
+An investor should consider the investment objectives, risks, charges, and expenses of Direxion Shares carefully before investing.
+The prospectus and summary prospectus contain this and other information about Direxion Shares.
+To obtain a prospectus and summary prospectus call 866-476-7523 or visit our website at direxion.com.
+The prospectus and summary prospectus should be read carefully before investing.

 Investing in a Direxion Shares ETF may be more volatile than investing in broadly diversified funds.
 The use of leverage by a Fund increases the risk to the Fund.
 The Direxion Shares ETFs are not suitable for all investors and should be utilized only by sophisticated investors who understand leverage risk, consequences of seeking daily leveraged, or daily inverse leveraged, investment results and intend to actively monitor and manage their investment.